 You can also use it to add touches of chalk to indoor art projects as a new medium that adds even more life and energy to your work.

-How to Make DIY Chalk Paint?
+How to Make a DIY Chalk Paint without Baking Soda?

-The good thing is you can find most of these materials at your local hardware store and mix them up in small or large batches depending on the size and space of your project.
+And the good thing is you can find most of these materials at your local hardware store and mix them up in small or large batches depending on the size and space of your project.

 Each of these HMCP recipes (homemade chalk paint) will let you apply the paint smoothly, dry quickly, and sand easily in order to provide a distressed, textured, and stylish look all year round.